-How do I move messages into my Office 365 Archive mailbox in Outlook?
+How do I move messages into my cloud archive mailbox in Outlook?

-- You can move items from your primary mailbox to your Office 365 Archive mailbox by a simple drag and drop.
+- You can move items from your primary mailbox to your cloud archive mailbox by a simple drag and drop.
 This is ideal for moving small amounts of email to your archive mailbox.
 Using Copy/Paste/Delete to move larger quantities of email.

 - Select multiple messages from your primary mailbox, press CTRL+C to copy them.